Barrister: Pakistan

 The profession in Pakistan is fused; an advocate works both as a barrister and a solicitor, with higher rights of audience being provided.
-To practice as a barrister in Pakistan, a law graduate must complete three steps: pass the Bar Practice and Training Course (BPTC), be called to the Bar by an Inn of Court, and attain a licence to practice as an advocate in the [courts of Pakistan from the relevant Bar Council, provincial or federal.
+To practise as a barrister in Pakistan, a law graduate must complete three steps; pass the Bar Practical and the Training Course (BPTC), and be called to the Provincial Bar Council, and obtain a licence to practise as an advocate in the courts of Pakistan from the relevant Bar Council, either on provincial or federal level.

 Poland

 In Poland, there are two main types of legal professions: advocate and legal counsel.
 Both are regulated and these professions are restricted only for people who graduated five-year law studies, have at least three years of experience and passed five difficult national exams (civil law, criminal law, company law, administrative law and ethic) or have a doctor of law degree.
 Before 2015, the only difference was that advocates have a right to represent clients before the court in all cases and the legal advisors could not represent clients before the court in criminal cases.
-Presently, the legal advisors can also represent clients in criminal cases so currently, the differences between this professions are only historical significance.
+Presently, legal advisors can also represent clients in criminal cases, making the historical differences between these professions largely obsolete.

 South Africa

-In South Africa the employment and practise of advocates (as barristers are known in South Africa) is consistent with the rest of the Commonwealth.
+In South Africa the employment and practice of advocates (as barristers are known in South Africa) is consistent with the rest of the Commonwealth.
 Advocates carry the rank of Junior or Senior Counsel (SC), and are mostly briefed and paid by solicitors (known as attorneys).
 They are usually employed in the higher courts, particularly in the Appeal Courts where they often appear as specialist counsel.
-South African solicitors (attorneys) follow a practice of referring cases to Counsel for an opinion before proceeding with a case, when Counsel in question practises as a specialist in the case law at stake.
+South African solicitors (attorneys) follow a practice of referring cases to Counsel for an opinion before proceeding with a case, when Counsel in question practices as a specialist in the case law at stake.
 Aspiring advocates currently spend one year in pupillage (formerly only six months) before being admitted to the bar in their respective provincial or judicial jurisdictions.
 The term "Advocate" is sometimes used in South Africa as a title, e. g.
 "Advocate John Doe, SC" (Advokaat in Afrikaans) in the same fashion as "Dr. John Doe" for a medical doctor.

 South Korea

-In South Korea, there is no distinction between the judiciary and lawyers.
-Previously, a person who has passed the national bar exam after two years of national education is able to become a judge, prosecutor, or "lawyer" in accordance to their grades upon graduation.
-As a result of changes from implementing an accommodated law school system, there are two standard means of becoming a lawyer.
-Under the current legal system, to be a judge or a prosecutor, lawyers need to practise their legal knowledge.
-A "lawyer" does not have any limitation of practice.
+In South Korea, there was no distinction between the judiciary and lawyers.
+Previously, a person who passed the national bar exam after two years of national education could become a judge, prosecutor, or "lawyer" based on their grades upon graduation.
+Due to changes brought by the implementation of an accommodated law school system, there are now two standard pathways to becoming a lawyer.
+Under the current legal system, lawyers who wish to become judges or prosecutors must first gain practical experience in legal practice.
+There is no specific limitation on what areas of law a "lawyer" may practice.